 This post may include affiliate links.
 Please read my disclosure policy.

-The idea came from a "healthy" sesame-ginger dressing I bought at the store.
+The idea came from a sesame-ginger dressing I bought at the store.
 It tasted great but was loaded with sugar.
 I created my own version with orange juice and an extra kick of ginger.

 - Orange Juice- Fresh squeezed or from a bottle, just make sure it has no added sugar.
 Out of OJ?
 Check out our list of the best substitutes for orange juice in cooking.